Neuron-Guided Interpretation of Code LLMs: Where, Why, and How?: RQ3: Implications for Downstream Code-related Tasks

 \subsubsection{Results}

 The code generation performance of our neuron-guided fine-tuning method compared to LoRA is shown in \Cref{tab:rq3_neuron_finetuning}.
 Our method achieves superior performance with a smaller fraction of tunable parameters.
-For example, when fine-tuned on Python, it reaches a 46\% \texttt{pass@3} score (a +27.8\% improvement), while LoRA reaches 42\% (+16.7\%).
+For example, when fine-tuned on Python, it achieves a 46\% \texttt{pass@3} score (+27.8\%), while LoRA achieves 42\% (+16.7\%).
 These results suggest that updating only the modules containing causally relevant neurons (as identified in RQ1) can match or exceed the performance of broader PEFT methods that update more parameters.

 A key advantage of our method is its ability to mitigate catastrophic forgetting.
 While LoRA applies broad updates that can disrupt knowledge of non-target languages, our targeted approach better preserves this knowledge.
 On average, across five languages, our method shows only a 2.6\% decrease in performance on non-target languages, compared to 7.0\% with LoRA.
-The difference is most pronounced in C++: LoRA causes a 16.4\% degradation on other languages, while our method limits this to 5.4\%.
+The difference is most pronounced in C++: LoRA causes a 16.4\% degradation, whereas our method limits this to 5.4\%.
 These findings demonstrate that leveraging mechanistic insights about neurons offers a better trade-off between specialization and generalization.